 Step #3: Consider ventilation and drainage

-An outdoor balcony jacuzzi installation will usually take care of the ventilation requirements.
+An outdoor balcony jacuzzi installation in an apartment will usually take care of the ventilation requirements.
 Most high rise apartments are built from reinforced steel and cement, so they won’t be damaged by steam.

 Drainage, and how you will fill your balcony jacuzzi, will need more in-depth consideration.
 Generally you will need to run a hose from a nearby tap to fill the tub, and then again from the tub to a sink or bath to drain it.
 Check the practicalities carefully before you go ahead with your home spa purchase.
 If you invest in a self-cleaning hot tub, then you will not need to drain it as often as you would with a model that needs regular cleaning.
 Something else to bear in mind.